northern-bites/nbites/README.txt

 RUNNING THE CODE
 Set the IP address of the remote robot on the configuration screenas described above.
-Next, edit the file /opt/naoqi/modules/lib/autoload.ini using `nano autoload.ini`  This file lists all the modules that are loaded by NaoQi on bootime.
+Next, ssh into the robot as root and edit the file /opt/naoqi/modules/lib/autoload.ini using `nano autoload.ini`  This file lists all the modules that are loaded by NaoQi on bootime.
 If you are running as a dynamically linked library, you must ensure that the line man is present in that list.
 Additionally, you must disable pythonbridge for the Python to run correctly in our code (if you don't do this, you will get a segfault).

 TROUBLESHOOTING:
 Still having trouble?
 Take a look at our wiki at http://robocup.bowdoin.edu/trac.
-Particularly, the page http://robocup.bowdoin.edu/trac/wiki/PracticalNao might give links to more detailed instructions that are shown here.
+Particularly, the page http://robocup.bowdoin.edu/trac/wiki/PracticalNao might give links to more detailed instructions then those shown here.